astrohart/MFR/MFR.Engines.Matching.Tests/README.md

 method
 returns `true` in the event that (a) MatchCase = MatchExactWord
-= true in the configuration, (b) the source string exactly matches the pattern string as a substring, except if (c) the cases do not match in the first sub-case.
+= true in the projectFileRenamerConfiguration, (b) the source string exactly matches the pattern string as a substring, except if (c) the cases do not match in the first sub-case.